aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/bindcolumn/_index.md

 ```

 Gets the number type of the column.
-[NumberType](../../com.aspose.gridweb/numbertype).
+See [NumberType](../../com.aspose.gridweb/numbertype).

 **Returns:**
 int